The actionable IT marketing playbook 2024: Strategies for every stage of your buyer’s journey

 Checkout this blog for a detailed look on how to create a value proposition.

-2. Nurturing leads through a tailored B2B buyer journey
+2. Nurture leads through a tailored B2B buyer journey

 Consider the journey as a cycle rather than a linear path.
 Effective IT marketing nurtures leads through awareness, consideration, decision, and advocacy stages, with content and interactions customised for each phase.
 This approach not only helps in converting leads but also in retaining customers and encouraging them to become brand advocates.

-3. Getting in front of your audience at the right time
+3. Get in front of your audience at the right time

 Performance marketing vs Traditional marketing in FFF brand colours.

-To effectively reach users at each stage of the buyer's journey, consider these strategies:
+To effectively reach users at each stage of the buyer's journey, consider doing this:

 • Awareness stage: SEO and social media are key.
 Optimising content for search engines ensures visibility when users search for related topics.
 Social media platforms help in spreading awareness through shares and engagement.
 These methods are low cost but take time to build in effectiveness.
 Paid can work here of course but just being in your buyers mind, organically, might be enough.